The William Gayer House

 Photo: Ianmccor, CC BY-SA 3.0.

-TD Arena is a 5,100 seat multi-purpose arena in Charleston, South Carolina, United States that opened in 2008 and replaced John Kresse Arena as the home of the College of Charleston Cougars basketball and volleyball teams.
+TD Arena is multi-purpose indoor sporting and performance arena located in Charleston, South Carolina, United States.
+Owned and operated by the College of Charleston, the venue serves as the primary home court for the Charleston Cougars men's and women's basketball teams and the school's women's volleyball team.
 TD Arena is situated 910 feet northwest of The William Gayer House.

 Places in the Area